ebu/pi-list/js/jsontocsv/src/parsedJsons/README.md

-## The json parsed to CSV will be saved here
+# Json files will be moved here after parsed